 Pension charges over time using our Pension Builder plan - how we worked it out

-We partnered with independent research experts at Lang Cat to develop the value comparisons.
+We partnered with independent experts at The Lang Cat to develop the value comparisons.
 We used the following criteria to find out how investing in a SIPP with ii's fair flat fees compares with other personal pensions.

 Analysis of charges and impact on portfolio values